Codeinwp/tweet-old-post/readme.txt

 > ### Why to upgrade to PRO ?

-> Using the <a rel="friend" href="http://revive.social/plugins/revive-old-post/">PRO version</a> of the plugin you will unleash the most important functionality : images in tweets .
+> Using the <a href="http://revive.social/plugins/revive-old-post/">PRO version</a> of the plugin you will unleash the most important functionality : images in tweets .
 Using those your RT/CTR will go crazy.

 > Other notable features :